langchain-ai/langchain/libs/partners/snowflake/README.md

 pip install -U langchain-snowflake
 ```

+You can authenticate by one of the following ways:

-And you should configure credentials by setting the following environment variables:
+1. Configure credentials by setting the following environment variables:

 `SNOWFLAKE_USERNAME` should hold your Snowflake username.